Kodrick/oddisy_documentation/oddisy-documentation/docs/Views_and_Screens/entry_page.md

 title: Entry Page
 ---

-The Entry Page shows all the information of an entry.
+The Entry Page shows all the information of an Entry.

 ## Image Widget

-The Image Widget holds all the images associated with an entry.
+The Image Widget holds all the images associated with an Entry.

 ![Image Widget](../../static/img/views_and_screens/entry_page/image_widget.JPG)